How Much Does Workmans’ Comp Pay for a Back Injury?

 When your doctor has determined you’ve reached Maximum Medical Improvement, it means your injury won’t get better with further treatment, or they have rated you with some degree of disability.
 The insurance company may require you to undergo an Independent Medical Exam (IME) to verify your back injury impairment rating.

-Insurance companies generally provide a one-time payment for any full or partial, long-term disabilities.
-The average back injury settlement is calculated from an employee’s weekly wage, the medical-determined severity of the disability, and the state’s compensation rate for various body parts and functions.
+Insurance companies generally pay a one-time payment for full- or partial-, long-term disabilities.
+The average back injury settlement is calculated from an employee’s weekly wage, the medically determined severity of the disability, and the state’s compensation rate for various body parts and functions.

 So, what you’re looking at from worker’s compensation for a back injury is: